Six Reasons Why You Need to Stop Looking for Unicorns

 1) You don’t like to waste your time

 Time is something that we all have the same amount of.
 It doesn’t matter if you are Elon Musk, Jeff Bezos or a small kid from slums in some foreign country.
 We all have the same 24 hours every day.
 And nobody wants to waste the time we have in our lives.
-The time you spend searching for Unicorns candidates is a time that you are wasting.
+The time you spend searching for unicorn candidates is a time that you are wasting.

-You don’t want to waste time for looking for something that doesn’t exist, right?
+You don’t want to waste time looking for something that doesn’t exist, right?
 It could take you a year to find “the one”.
 During that year you could instead find three other candidates for that role.
 They could even grow into better employees than your unicorn candidate.

 2) You don’t want to waste money

 The time you spend on every position is cost money.
-Every time you refresh a job advert that you using to attract Unicorn candidate you lose money.
+Every time you refresh a job advert that you using to attract a Unicorn candidate you lose money.
 You are only throwing more money from the window because they will never reply to that ad.
 Your company is losing money with every ad refresh you do.
-Because they don’t have the employee who can do the job that you are trying to fill.
+Because they don’t have an employee who can do the job that you are trying to fill.